Chenée Today

 Why should I use a cast-iron skillet?

-The method of making pineapple upside-down cake involves melting butter in the bottom of the pan, adding pineapples, brown sugar, and cherries, and then pouring the batter on top.
-So the caramelized pineapples and cherries become the topping, and gives the cake a buttery sweet richness.
+So after flipping the cake over once it's baked, the caramelized pineapples and cherries become the topping, and gives the cake a buttery sweet richness.
 Using a well-seasoned cast-iron skillet makes it easier to melt the butter, and helps to caramelize the pineapple topping even more to take this classic cake to the next level!

 That said, this cake can definitely be made in a 9-inch cake pan -- just watch the cake closely near the end of the baking time.
 If you do make it in a regular cake pan, let me know how it works out!